openblockchains/awesome-blockchains/README.md

 > People who compare digital tokens to tulips are essentially saying digital tokens are a bubble backed
 > by nothing but pure hype and speculation.
 >
-> What they fail to understand is that tulips come from dirt, not a Blockchain.
+> What they fail to understand is that tulips come from dirt, not a blockchain.
 >
-> And as we all know, Blockchain is possibly the best technological innovation since the Internet.
+> And as we all know, blockchain is possibly the best technological innovation since the internet.
 > It will have a tremendous impact on global business and society in general.
 > -- [TulipToken](http://tuliptoken.com)

 ## Frequently Asked Questions (F.A.Q.s) & Answers

-**Q: Is the Git Repo a Blockchain?**

-A: Yes, every branch in the git repo is a blockchain.
-The "classic" Satoshi-blockchain is like a git repo with a single master branch (only).

 **Q: What's a Blockchain?**